Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  `video_size_t`_ size

-       -  Resolution and aspect ratio of the video.
+       -  Resolution and aspect ratio of the woke video.

     -  ..